farid-anf/Knowledge/Data Science Interview Questions.md

+# Modeling

+What are your favorite data visualization techniques?
+I like matplotlib as well as seaborn.
+Specially, the statistical plots like heatmap, box plot, scatter plot are my favoriate.

 # Statistics:
 In statistical hypothesis testing, Type I and Type II errors are potential mistakes that can occur when making decisions based on sample data.